neomidio/agent-openai-banking-assistant-csharp/README.md

 To see the performance data, go to the Application Insights resource in your resource group, click on the "Investigate -> Performance" blade and navigate to any HTTP request to see the timing data.
 To inspect the performance of chat requests, use the "Drill into Samples" button to see end-to-end traces of all the API calls made for any chat request.
-Under "Trace & Events" panel you can review custom Java informational logs to better understand content of OpenAI requests and responses.
+Under "Trace & Events" panel you can review custom .NET informational logs to better understand content of OpenAI requests and responses.

 ![Tracing screenshot](docs/assets/transaction-tracing.png)

 To see any exceptions and server errors, navigate to the "Investigate -> Failures" blade and use the filtering tools to locate a specific exception.
-You can see Java stack traces on the right-hand side.
+You can see .NET stack traces on the right-hand side.

 ### Enabling authentication